apache/flink/docs/content/docs/connectors/table/jdbc.md

 The oldest rows in cache will be expired when the cache hit to the max cached rows `lookup.partial-cache.max-rows` or when the row exceeds the max time to live specified by `lookup.partial-cache.expire-after-write` or `lookup.partial-cache.expire-after-access`.
 The cached rows might not be the latest, users can tune expiration options to a smaller value to have a better fresh data, but this may increase the number of requests send to database.
 So this is a balance between throughput and correctness.

-By default, flink will cache the empty query result for a Primary key, you can toggle the behaviour by setting `lookup.partial-cache.caching-missing-key` to false.
+By default, flink will cache the empty query result for a Primary key, you can toggle the behaviour by setting `lookup.partial-cache.cache-missing-key` to false.

 ### Idempotent Writes